panoply/vscode-liquid/readme.md

 ### Liquid in JSON, YAML and Markdown

 Liquid tags, comments and object grammars are injected into JSON, YAML and Markdown languages.
 External language code regions and anything which requires an embedded language (ie: `{% schema %}`) are excluded.
-There is no need to use a `.liquid` suffix on these file names in order for Liquid syntax highlighting as it will work out of the box.
+There is no need to use a `.liquid` suffix on these file names for Liquid syntax highlighting as it will work out of the box.

 _If for any reason the injections become problematic then please report an issue._